 During 2011, the Corporation completed a detailed airborne geophysical survey over the mineral claims held as of the date of the IPO and surrounding areas.
 As a result of the trends and anomalies identified in this survey, the Corporation staked an additional 903 unpatented federal lode mining claims encompassing approximately 7,284 hectares during the second half of 2011, more than doubling the size of the land package at Golden Meadows to its current approximately 10,698 hectares.
-Additional exploration activities currently underway within the expanded land package include collection of soil and rock samples and geologic mapping.
-In addition, three holes totaling 829m were completed in 2011 near the Stibnite camp and shop to test historic ground geophysical targets and determine the camp site's suitability for future infrastructure use.
+Additional exploration activities currently underway within the expanded land package include collection of over 3500 soils, silts and rock samples and geologic mapping, as well as ground based geophysical surveys.
+A total of 4 holes totaling 882m were drilled to test geophysical targets and for condemnation purposes and 8 holes totaling 1,937m were completed in 2012 on the Scout prospect to test for potential gold-silver-antimony mineralization.
+Significant mineralization was encountered in the Scout drill holes and additional follow-up drilling is planned.